 State license fees and federal excise taxes help, but are not enough.
 There just is not enough money in the budget to implement these plans and that leaves our states without the ability to conserve all fish and wildlife.

-State Tribal and Wildlife Grant Program funds are disbursed to states for approved grants at a maximum federal share of 75%, a great step above what was previously provided for conservation of fish and wildlife.
+State and Tribal Wildlife Grant Program funds are disbursed to states for approved grants at a maximum federal share of 75%, a great step above what was previously provided for conservation of fish and wildlife.
 However, the current grants program is funded at only a fraction of what states need to conserve the species of greatest need.

 States would be required to provide at least 25% in nonfederal matching funds.
 The source of match can be monetary or in-kind contributions originating from state or local governments or private entities such as conservation organizations, universities, businesses, private landowners, or volunteers.